oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 detect and prevent attempts to inject (replay) authorization codes into the authorization response.
-The PKCE challenges must be transaction-specific and securely bound to the user agent in which the transaction was started.
+The PKCE challenges must be transaction-specific and securely bound to the user agent in which the transaction was started and the respective client.
 OpenID Connect clients MAY use the `nonce` parameter of the OpenID Connect authentication request as specified in [@!OpenID] in conjunction with the corresponding ID Token claim for the same purpose.

 Note: although PKCE so far was recommended as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications.

-Authorization servers MUST bind authorization codes to a certain client and authenticate it using an appropriate mechanism (e.g. client credentials or PKCE).
+Authorization servers SHOULD use client authentication if possible.

 Authorization servers SHOULD furthermore consider the recommendations given in [@!RFC6819], Section 4.4.1.1, on authorization code replay